asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 ### *type*

 Type defines the datatype required for the current object.
 The value can be a string or an array.
-Available values are; **object, array, string, boolean, number, null**.
+Available values are; **object, array, string, boolean, integer, number, null**.
 The following requires the data to be either an object or a string.

 	{
 		"type" : ["object","string"]